cozy/cozy-stack/docs/shared-drives.md

 - If `dest.instance` is provided, `dest.sharing_id` is required.
 - At least one of `source.sharing_id` or `dest.sharing_id` must be provided.
 - When one side is a personal drive (no `instance`), whole-type permission on `io.cozy.files` is required.
+- `copy` is optional and defaults to `false` (move operation).

 Notes on behavior:

 - Name conflicts at destination are resolved automatically by appending a conflict suffix.
-- For directory moves, the subtree is recreated top-down and files are copied, then sources are deleted.
+- For directory operations, the subtree is recreated top-down and files are copied, then sources are deleted (only for move operations).
-- Cross-stack moves perform a remote download/upload and delete the remote source upon success.
+- Cross-stack operations perform a remote download/upload and delete the remote source upon success (only for move operations).
+- When `copy: true`, source files and directories are preserved in their original location.
+- When `copy: false` (default), source files and directories are deleted after successful copy to destination.

 #### Responses